mani9229/BookManagementSystem/README.md

 PostgreSQL is used to store book and review data.

 1.  **Install PostgreSQL:**
-     ** for this i have used the free version of neondb postgeSQL
+     * For this i have used the free version of neondb postgeSQL

 2.  **Create the Database and User:**